bokkypoobah/RAREPeperiumToken/README.md

 * Hardcoded the initial supply of 100 million units with 8 decimals, symbol R$, name RARE

+## Conversation with Michael C May 11 2017

+* The missing 1,000,000 is due to the burning of this amount of tokens to signify the RARE release date.
+* The total supply will have to be adjusted for this burning events

 <br />

 <hr />